 abundance of sunshine, calm waters, great snorkeling, proximity to great

-shopping and restaurants and one of the best beaches on Maui called Kahekili (shown to the right).
+shopping and restaurants and one of the best beaches on Maui called Kahekili (shown below).
 However,

 in general anywhere between Lahaina and Napali is great.
 My other favorite beach is Kaanapali beach, adjacent to the Sheraton Maui and Black Rock.
 This side of the island has the calmest water, least amount of wind and small waves making for the best family beach vacations for all ages.